fauna-labs/express-ts-fly-io-starter/README.md

 | EU                 | lhr, arn, fra         |
 | US                 | sjc, ord, iad         |

-Thus, if you created your database in the US region group, you can scale up your Fly app using this command:
+For example, let's say you created your Fauna database in the US Region Group.
+This starter kit is provided with a default [`fly.toml`](./fly.toml) file with `primary_region` set to `sjc`.
+Unless you edited this value, deploying this starter kit leaves you with your Fly app in `sjc`.
+To take full advantage of Fauna’s distributed footprint, add additional Fly machines in the other 2 regions closest to the Fauna replicas by running this command:

 ```
-fly regions set sjc ord iad
+fly scale count 2 --region ord,iad
 ```

-Followed by this command:
+Then, run `fly scale show` to see where your app’s Machines are running.
+For example:

 ```
-fly scale count 3 --max-per-region=1
+$ fly scale show

+VM Resources for app: my-app-name

+Groups
+NAME    COUNT   KIND    CPUS    MEMORY  REGIONS
+app     3       shared  1       256 MB  iad,ord,sjc
 ```

-This would scale up the app to have 3 VMs, each in one of the specified Fly.io regions.
 There is nothing else that needs to be updated in the code or Fauna configuration, because Fauna automatically routes requests to the closest replica based on latency and availability.

 [fauna]: https://www.fauna.com/